tanmay-bhat/tanmay-bhat.github.io/content/posts/helm-chart-testing-github-actions.md

 tags: ["Helm", "Kubernetes"]
 ---

 Helm is a popular open-source package manager for Kubernetes that simplifies the process of installing, upgrading, and managing applications on a Kubernetes cluster.
-Helm packages, called charts, contain all of the necessary resources and configuration for deploying an application on a Kubernetes cluster.
+Helm packages, called charts, contain all the necessary resources and configuration for deploying an application on a Kubernetes cluster.

 As with any software project, it's important to test charts before deploying them to ensure that they are reliable and function as intended.
 Chart testing is the process of verifying the functionality and correctness of a Helm chart before it is deployed to a Kubernetes cluster.

 There are a variety of tools and approaches available for testing Helm charts, ranging from simple shell scripts to more advanced testing frameworks.
-In this blog post, we'll explore how to use the [chart-testing](https://github.com/helm/chart-testing) tool, which is maintained by the Helm project, to test Helm charts with Github Actions.
+In this blog post, we'll explore how to use the [chart-testing](https://GitHub.com/helm/chart-testing) tool, which is maintained by the Helm project, to test Helm charts with GitHub Actions.

-## Helm Chart Testing for Pull Requests
+## Helm Chart Testing with Pull Requests

-1. Lets create a new file in the `.github/workflows` directory of your repository called `chart-testing.yml`.
+1. Lets create a new file in the `.GitHub/workflows` directory of your repository called `chart-testing.yml`.
 This file will define the workflow and specify the steps required to run the chart tests.

 Update the `chart-testing.yml` file with below contents :